mrazomej/evo_mwc/code/processing/growth_curves_plate_reader/20200724_r1_O2_ST_tetracycline-sucrose/README.md

 ---
 status: Rejected
-reason: The effect of the positive and negative selection were too small
+reason: The sucrose concentration wasn't high enough to see the desired effect
 ---

-# 2020-07-23 Plate Reader Growth Measurement
+# 2020-07-24 Plate Reader Growth Measurement

 ## Purpose
 Now that we have decided that the tetA single gene construct were not taking us